carigokva/sql-data-warehouse-project-1/README.md

 # sql-data-warehouse-project-1

-Welcome to the **Data Warehouse and Analytics Project 1 ** repository!
+Welcome to the Data Warehouse and Analytics Project repository!
 This projects demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project that highlights industry best practices in data engineering and analytics.